 In addition to the review by Book Tomato, I really enjoyed the review by Charlotte Riggle, where she also highlights how the text is really written for a child to be an involved part of the storytelling.

-Other Favorite Illustrations by Carson Ellis:
+More picture books by Carson Ellis:

 I came across Vashti Harrison while processing new books at my job.
 I saw her Little Leaders: Bold Women in Black History and immediately loved the way she captured the look of the women while also keeping her illustrations relatable for little ones.
 This series of books (she has more coming out!) present an illustration of an important woman from history and then tells a little story about her.